ttanay/ttanay.github.io/content/_index.md

 I like building software for Data, Infrastructure, and Tooling.

-I'm also interested in Music, Comedy, Films, Math, and Comedy.
+I'm also interested in Music, Films, Math, and Comedy.